 Offering bundles, limited-edition items, or Prime Day-exclusive products can significantly boost sales and increase the average order value by encouraging customers to purchase more items at once.
 Use past purchase data or popular product pairings to help craft bundles that feel relevant and valuable.

 For e-commerce businesses selling independently, optimize your website and its checkout process to guarantee it can handle a surge of customers during the sales event.
+Ensure your page is optimized for mobile shoppers as well: over half of internet traffic comes from cell phones, and 3 in 4 U.S. shoppers have used their phones to make a purchase.
 Website malfunctions or outages can undermine trust and drive potential customers toward competitors.

 Word-of-mouth is one of the most powerful drivers of any business's growth.
 And capturing trust and building real relationships is how you turn a one-time buyer into a loyal customer and, eventually, an advocate.